mapillary/mapillary_tools/README.md

 ```

 **BlackVue videos**: Sample BlackVue videos in directory `path/to/videos/` at a sampling rate 0.2 seconds, i.e. 5 frames
-every second and process resulting video frames for user `mapillary_user`, reading geotag data from the BlackVue videos
+every second and process resulting video frames, reading geotag data from the BlackVue videos
-in `path/to/videos/`.
+in `path/to/videos/mapillary_sampled_video_frames`.

 ```shell
 mapillary_tools video_process "path/to/videos/" \